 Chemotherapy for children

-This information is for adults having chemotherapy, although some of the information will also be relevant for children.
-Ask your doctor for specific information about chemotherapy for children.
+The information here is for adults having chemotherapy, although much of it will also be relevant for children.
+Talk to your treatment team for specific information and age-appropriate resources about chemotherapy for children.

 - Camp Quality – supports children aged 0–13 and their families.
 Call 1300 662 267.